-With the influx of tourism to Yucatán things are changing in rapid speed everywhere.
-Tulum is now gentrified and beach resorts charge hefty sums for a stay.
-And since a few years travellers mourn the loss of “their” untouched island paradise Holbox.
+(Last Update: February 2024).
+With the influx and constant growth of tourism to Yucatán things are changing in rapid speed everywhere.
+Tulum is now incredibly gentrified and beach resorts charge hefty sums for a stay.
+You won’t find a quiet spot at the beach here anymore.
+And since a while experienced Mexico travellers mourn the loss of “their” untouched island paradise Holbox, which used to be a bit of a more “secret” spot just a few years back.

 When we visited Holbox island at the Northern tip of the Yucatán peninsula in December 2021 the unforgiving pace of change was tangible.
 Construction site lined up next to construction site, new hotels and B&Bs were popping up and the ferries were filled not just with backpackers, but with tourists with proper suitcases, families, elderly couples–it’s not only for the adventurous travellers anymore.

 So yes, the vibe of Holbox is definitely changing quickly, but that’s not just for the worse.
 Personally we enjoy some touristic infrastructure – such as plant-based eateries, comfortable hotel rooms and transportation services.
-Yet, you shouldn’t expect a pristine island paradise (although much of Holbox is part of a protected eco system and remains untouched).
+Yet, you shouldn’t expect a pristine island paradise (although much of Holbox is still part of a protected eco system and remains untouched – but we’ll get to that later).

 Holbox is trending and while you walk around town you have to let go of romanticised ideas of Robinson Crusoe style holidays here.